dtibarra/chatter/README.md

   * `pip install -r requirements.txt`
   * If you want to use systemd, check my systemd unit files, you may need to adjust paths.
   * I deploy this with nginx.
 I make an upstream, e.g. `server unix:/run/gunicorn.sock fail_timeout=0;`, and then proxy_pass to that upstream.
+  * chatter will need its config set up inside sqlite.
+I don't currently have anything to do this for you, so you will need to consult the sqlalchemy model.
   * Follow these steps to hook it up to your workspace: https://api.slack.com/start/building/bolt-python
   * App defaults to using the `gpt-4` model by default, this can be overriden with GPT_MODEL environment variable.
   * On first start, the app will create an empty database with `null` values if none have been specified via ENV.
 You can either inject them using environment variables as mentioned below, or just manually insert your values into the sqlite db.